Microsoft Dynamics NAV – CRM integration: native connector vs data integration platform

 In another example, you may have a customized field in your Microsoft Dynamics CRM solution for which you want to provide synchronization.
 You must add this field to the relevant RoleTailored client page that is exposed as a web service.
 For example, if you want to have a CRM reference number on the Customer entity, then you must add the reference number field to the Customer Card page.
 The Connector for Microsoft Dynamics becomes aware of the field during configuration, and the field is exposed in the Connector for Microsoft Dynamics.
 You can then map it.

 You may also want to provide an integration map for a custom entity.
 In this case, you must modify the IsIntegrationRecord function in the Integration Management codeunit to ensure that the OnDatabase<x> triggers are executed on the corresponding page or table.
 In this way, you can create integration records.
 You must also add the page as an integration web service.
 When you run the configuration tool in the Connector for Microsoft Dynamics, the fields are exposed to the Connector.
-You then create a map of the Microsoft Dynamics NAV fields to the equivalent Microsoft Dynamics CRM fields.New call-to-action
+You then create a map of the Microsoft Dynamics NAV fields to the equivalent Microsoft Dynamics CRM fields.Data Integration Handbook

 Standard Entity Mapping for the Connector for Microsoft Dynamics